kevinli-webbertech/kevinli-webbertech.github.io/blog/md/courses/dev_ops/jenkin/Jenkin_Integration_with_github.md

 ![Build #11 status](https://miro.medium.com/v2/resize:fit:1100/format:webp/0*nqzS9s1xpn7KuQGu)

 We are now aware of the connections between builds, tests, artifacts, and outputs.
 Jenkins has a lot of capability, but learning pipelines and test reporting takes effort.
 It’s important to consider console output rather than visual tabs for everything.
 Have patience; most issues are the result of small naming or syntax mistakes.

-## Reflections

-This three-day trip was both difficult and rewarding, as I went from being a complete newbie to using a Maven project in Jenkins to execute builds and tests.
-I asked questions, made mistakes, and gained knowledge at every turn.
-Jenkins no longer seems so menacing.

-I didn’t just learn Jenkins; I gained knowledge about DevOps workflows!
-Starting with code, testing automatically, and seeing results all in one tool has been eye-opening.